ntmitchell/ntmitchell.github.io/_posts/2017-01-03-indeed-jobs-postings.md

 ### Results and Analysis

-<u>The results may not be current since they are drawn from live webpages.</u>
+<u>The results are not be current since they were drawn from non-static webpages.</u>

-We analyzed postings for 1692 jobs.
-We removed 564 observations from the data, a 33.3% reduction, leaving 1128 observations.
+I analyzed postings for 1692 jobs.
+I removed 564 observations from the data, a 33.3% reduction, leaving 1128 observations.
 "Scientist" was by far the most common keyword, occurring in approximately 75% of observations, followed by PhD, "laboratory", and bachelor's degree (36%, 29% and 28%, respectively).

 ```python